afsc-assessments/ebswp_2023/doc/EBSpollock.md

 (XXFig and elaboration to come...)

 # Harvest recommendations

 ## Status summary

-The estimate of $B_{MSY}$ is 2,187 kt (with a CV of 26\%)  which is more than the projected
-2022 spawning biomass of 1,900 kt;  (Table
+The estimate of $B_{MSY}$ is 2,187 kt (with a CV of 26\%)  which is more than the projected 2022 spawning biomass of 1,900 kt;
-\ref{tab:res_summ}).
-For 2021, the estimates put the stock in Tier 1b.
+(Table \ref{tab:res_summ}).
+For 2021, the
-The corresponding maximum permissible ABC would thus be 1,331,000 t with a fishable biomass estimated at around 4,979 kt (Table \ref{tab:tier1_proj}).
-For the current year spawning biomass this corresponds to 83\%  of the
+estimates put the stock in Tier 1b.
+The corresponding maximum permissible ABC would thus be 1,331,000 t with a fishable biomass estimated at around 4,979 kt (Table
+\ref{tab:tier1_proj}).
+For the current year spawning biomass this corresponds to 83\%  of the $B_{MSY}$ level.
-$B_{MSY}$ level).
-A diagnostic (see section below on model details) on the impact of fishing shows that the 2021 spawning stock size is about 43\%  of the predicted value had no fishing occurred since 1978 (Table \ref{tab:res_summ}).
+A diagnostic (see section below on model details) on the impact of fishing shows that the 2021 spawning stock size is about 43\%
+of the predicted value had no fishing occurred since 1978 (Table \ref{tab:res_summ}).

 Compared to Tier 3 projections, the results indicate that spawning biomass in 2022 will be about 32\%